Can Foot Pain Cause Back Pain?

 Sometimes, the cause of your back pain is obvious, like a sports injury or bending the wrong way.
 Other times, however, the reason might be surprising, like when the culprit turns out to be your feet and improper footwear.

 When you walk, you put the force of as much as five times your body weight on each foot.
 If the foot doesn't absorb that shock or redistribute it properly, you can develop problems elsewhere.
+You may experience hip pain or pinch a spinal nerve in the lumbar spine causing back pain.
+Finding pain relief from such developments will vary from person to person.

 Often, this occurs in people who have flat feet, when the arch appears to be flattened and closer to the ground.
+A flat foot or more complex foot deformity can be treated with proper physical therapy techniques and potentially provide back pain relief.
+Consider exploring orthopedic shoes for flat feet that are specially designed to arch your foot and support your legs.

 The problem arises when there is excessive or over pronation.